 In the United States, for instance, with less than 10% unemployment rate, recruiters are having difficulty in looking for employees with the skills and experience needed at work.

 Their offshore recruitment team has years of experience in recruiting, screening, and matching suitable employees for their clients.
-With this, they get to somehow provide the talents that lack in a certain area.
+With this, they get to somehow provide the talents that lacks leading offshore recruitment agencies.

 Access to new markets and services